-- Impact: Impact will depend on the number of contracts reopened and will vary by DNO - Timing: Aim is to offer reviews in ED1 but this will depend on the approach agreed - Cost: DNO discussions with Ofgem once approach agreed definition of "legacy" in this context. В Engage stakeholders to understand better their information needs in a review of curtailment requirements Workshop or consultation with stakeholders Capture feedback and recommendations 1 month March 2021 Workshop and report ONP Advisory Group Users with FC(ANM) Assets ON Steering Group С Develop a set of principles for carrying out reviews of curtailment requirements in legacy contracts; including the approach to identifying and offering improved curtailment choices where it is possible.
+Ref Product Element Activities Duration Timeline Deliverables Stakeholder Approval Rei FIGUUCILIEMent Duration TITTEIITE Deliverables Engagement Αμριοναί A Understand the content and range of curtailment information and approaches in legacy contracts Review sample contracts from all DNOs to assess current approaches to the provision of curtailment information.
+Identify best practice and the definition of "legacy" in this context.
+2 month Feb - Mar 2021 Report DNOs WS1A / ONP Team В Engage stakeholders to understand better their information needs in a review of curtailment requirements Workshop or consultation with stakeholders Capture feedback and recommendations 3 month Mar - May 2021 Workshop and report ONP Advisory Group Users with FC(ANM) Assets Focus group workshop ON Steering Group С Develop a set of principles for carrying out reviews of curtailment requirements in legacy contracts; including the approach to identifying and offering improved curtailment choices where it is possible.
 Noting there is risk that improvements will not always be possible.
 Review current approaches to curtailment information in legacy contracts as per the definition identified in A Review Stakeholder feedback and recommendations.
-Develop a simple users' guide for Flexible Connections (ANM) Curtailment (link to WS5) Review approaches to identifying and offering improved curtailment options Review approaches for managing stakeholder expectations where improvements are not identified Develop and consult on a set of principles for reviews of FC(ANM) legacy contracts and where appropriate their application as best practice in future FC(ANM) contracts.
-6 months September 2021 Curtailment Guidance "Legacy Contract Curtailment Review" Principles Consultation Publish principles for legacy contracts ("legacy" as defined in A) and where appropriate identify those that can be incorporated as best practice in future FC(ANM) contracts DNOs ONP Advisory Group Users with FC(ANM) Assets WS1A& ON Steering Group
+Develop a simple users' guide for Flexible Connections (ANM) Curtailment (link to WS5) Review approaches to identifying and 6 months May - Oct 2021 Curtailment Guidance "Legacy Contract Curtailment Review" Principles Consultation Publish principles for legacy contracts ("legacy" as defined in A) and where appropriate identify those that can be DNOs ONP Advisory Group Users with FC(ANM) Assets Focus group workshop WS1A& ON Steering Group offering improved curtailment options Review approaches for managing stakeholder expectations where improvements are not identified Develop and consult on a set of principles for reviews of FC(ANM) legacy contracts and where appropriate their application as best practice in future FC(ANM) contracts. incorporated as best practice in future FC(ANM) contracts D Agree with Ofgem the approach to cost recovery resulting from the provision of improved curtailment options Some alternative / improved curtailment options may result in additional costs for the DNO outside of the current price control.
+7 months Jun - Dec 2021 Agreed regulatory approach to the costs of any alternative curtailment options DNOs Ofgem WS1A and ON Steering Group